Arizona's Route 66 30th Annual Fun Run Attracts Vintage Cars Trucks Cycles to the Mother Road

-In 1994, we had participated in the Arizona portion of the Historic Route 66 Fun Run, and this year we decided that it would be fun to participate again.
+In 1994, we participated in the Arizona portion of the Historic Route 66 Fun Run, and in 2015, we decided that it would be fun to participate again.
 For anyone interested in Route 66 history, Arizona history, or vintage autos, trucks, trailers and motorcycles, the event is two days of feasting on fun, food, history and a constant parade of some of the world's finest vehicles.
 I was amazed to discover that Route 66 Clubs exist in Canada, France, Germany, Italy, Switzerland, Germany and Brazil.
 (Probably other countries too, but participants from all the countries I just listed were in attendance.)

 Route 66 is sometimes called the "Mother Road."
 Completed in 1926, Route 66 ran from Chicago to Los Angeles, a highway through eight states that utilized many of the same paths that had once been used by horses and wagons.
 It was apparent that the automobile was soon to be sold in large numbers across America.
 For many families during the Great Depression, the highway was the means to find work and a better life.
 During World War Two Route 66 was used to transport people and supplies, but by the 1950s and 1960s, Route 66 was well traveled by the many people who craved seeing America's sights.
 To support those driving on Route 66, service stations, cafes, motels and roadside attractions offering services and entertainment to travelers became part of the "story" of Route 66.
 "Get Your Kicks on Route 66" a song made popular by singer Bobby Troup became an anthem for the highway.
 A television show, Route 66 which aired from 1960 -1964 made the locations along Route 66 well known, but at the same time, new highways by-passing many of the smaller towns on Route 66 were under construction.
 By 1987, Route 66 was decommissioned and much was published that Route 66 was "dead" in favor of air travel and super highways to accommodate more lanes and faster autos.